The Aviation Law Review: Dominican Republic

 iii Passenger rights

-National and foreign air carriers shall indemnify the damage caused by the death or by any injury suffered by a passenger as a consequence of the transportation.
+National and foreign air carriers shall indemnify damage caused by the death or by any injury suffered by a passenger as a consequence of the transportation.
 Such damage includes physical as well as mental injuries.
-Air carriers shall also compensate passengers for the damages arising out of the loss, destruction or delay of the cargo or baggage.18 The obligation to compensate for the damage described above includes damage caused by force majeure.19
+Air carriers shall also compensate passengers for damage arising out of the loss, destruction or delay of the cargo or baggage.19 The obligation to compensate for the damage described above includes damage caused by force majeure.20

 iv Other legislation

 For cases not contemplated by the Civil Aviation Law or by the regulations, rules and norms governing the IDAC and the JAC, the general principles of aviation law shall be applicable; and, in the absence of such principles, then the general principals of the common law of the Dominican Republic shall be applicable.21

 Pursuant to the provisions of the Civil Aviation Law, all activities relating to civil, national or foreign aircraft, their owners, operators, crew, passengers and cargo, and any person involved in aviation activities within the Dominican territory that departs from, lands on, overflies or in any other way, is under the jurisdiction of national sovereignty, will be regulated by this law and will be subject to the jurisdiction of the JAC, the IDAC and the CESAC.